First Year Mathematics and Statistics

 What/where is Kopystop?

-Kopystop is a shop at 55 Mountain St Broadway.
+Kopystop is a print shop at 55 Mountain St Broadway.
 Kopystop sells all course notes that are published by the School of Mathematics and Statistics.

 Is it compulsory to attend lectures and tutorials?

 Where can I get help if I am having trouble understanding the material?

 If you need help because you do not have the necessary mathematical background for your unit of study you may attend the Mathematics Learning Centre.

 Can I see my tutor outside the tutorial time?

 Only if your tutor has indicated that he or she is willing to see students outside the tutorial time.
 Many tutors are employed on a casual basis and are not required to be available outside the tutorial time.
 In general, if you need help you should see one of the lecturers during a consultation time or ask a question in the discussion forum (Edstem, access through Canvas).